Deploy a preview directly from Cursor

 Cursor already sits close to the coding loop.
 PreviewShip extends that loop to live review by making the current workspace deployable from the same interface.

-In practical terms, that means you can ask the agent to update a layout, build the project, inspect the result locally, and generate a share link without leaving the editor.
-For a single generated .html file, use the active HTML deploy command directly.
+In practical terms, that means you can update a layout, build the project, and generate a share link without leaving the editor.
+For one .html, Markdown, or PDF file, use the active-file deploy command directly.

 FAQ

-- PreviewShip expects static artifacts, not raw source zips.
-Build first and deploy dist/build/out, or deploy a single .html file directly.
+PreviewShip expects static artifacts, not raw source zips.
+Build first and deploy dist/build/out, or deploy a single .html, Markdown, or PDF file directly.